shockscript/spec/src/default-lexical-scope.md

 ### fuse

-The topmost scope defines a `fuse` property, which is an alias to a package recursive import of `com.jet.fuse.**`, used for the creating UI components using Fuse.
+The topmost scope defines a `fuse` property, which is an alias to a package recursive import of `fuse.**`, used for the creating UI components using Fuse.